Welcome to PMDD PAL !

 What do you offer and how can you help me?

-Further and Higher Education Awareness and Training Sessions
+Further and Higher Education Awareness and Training session also available.

-It is important to note that we do not offer mental health crisis support.
+* It is important to note that I do not offer mental health crisis support.
 Please seek emergency crisis support through your GP, GP Out of Hours (call NHS 111), your regional Crisis Team and / or Samaritans; call 116 123.
-Always call 999 in emergency or if there is an immediate threat to life
+Always call 999 in emergency or if there is an immediate threat to life *

 What is PMDD?